HappyPhysics/Designer-Motion/README.md

 - a few additions to little-square.
 -changed the cost function to repel the two lowest eigenvalues.
 - made the minimization keep re-running until it gives a good result which seems to work nicely.

+Sixth Commit 10/24/2017.
+Added many little squares.
+- I want to take the methods for a single squares developed in last commit and use that to tile a plane with many squares.
+- If it works for a single square it should work for all of them.
+- I've added methods for calculating angles and rotations matrices.
+- These will be used to change the frame of a square into a canonical frame of reference.
+- More methods will be added soon.